twskj/CarND-LaneLines-P1/writeup.md

 One potential shortcoming would be what would happen when there's no line is detected.
 Another shortcoming could be when area of interest are not in the assumption space i.e. different mounting position of a camera.
+Also if the vehicle move very fast the average might fail to reflect the situation.

 ###3.
 Suggest possible improvements to your pipeline